 Rare Books Collections

-The collection brings together rare books from the former libraries of the Schools of Medicine, Dental Medicine, Graduate School of Public Health, Nursing, Pharmacy, and Western Psychiatric Institute and Clinic including notable donations by Dr. Gerald Rodnan and Dr. Mark Ravitch.
+The collection brings together rare books from the former libraries of the Schools of Medicine, Dental Medicine, Graduate School of Public Health, Nursing, Pharmacy, and Western Psychiatric Institute and Clinic including notable donations by Dr. Gerald Rodnan, Dr. Mark Ravitch, and Dr. Thaddeus Osial.
 The scope is international in terms of language and origin of materials.

 Materials in the Rare Book room are not arranged by class number but by shelving numbers.
 The books stay in the same place even when the collection grows.
 In lieu of call numbers access, topical collections were created to offer an additional way for discovering the rare books.
 Each of these static “collections” exposes the provenance or strength of our rare book collection while highlighting the most interesting items and gems.

-The Browse the collection links below (also available on each page) open a list in each category and facilitates perusal of titles not shelved by class numbers
+The Browse the collection links below (also available on each page) open a list in each category and facilitate perusal of titles not shelved by class numbers

 All Rare Books Collections materials can also be located through PittCat for the Health Sciences (Catalog).